identity2/Hugo-Blog/content/posts/music-in-film-terminology.md

 **Major** and **Minor** are pretty basic music terms.
 A major progression usually gives a more happy and warm feeling, while minor progression produces a sad and emotional atmosphere.
 I think most people know what major and minor are so I'll skip the examples.

 # Consonance vs. Dissonance
-Consonace music combines notes in an "ordinary" and harmonious fashion.
+Consonance music combines notes in an "ordinary" and harmonious fashion.
 On the other hand, dissonance music uses notes which "do not get along well".
 It usually forms from within a tonal structure, but gives a rather unsettling feel.

 <br />